evkx/evkx.github.io/content/models/volkswagen/id.3/ID.3_Pro_S/_index.md

 ## Interior

-You can choose between two types of seats with preconfigured materials.
 This model offers a four-seat layout or an optional 4+1 layout.

 ### First row seats